KrishnaChaitanya16/MosipDecode2025/README.md

 ## Problem Statement
 The process of manually extracting and verifiying information from physical documents like - application forms , ID cards , and certificates is inefficient and error prone.

 The traditional process in not only slow but also introduces high risk of data entry mistakes and inconsistencies.
 These inaccuracies can lead to compromised data integrity and siginificant delays in critical processes.
-Our solution aims to repplace this manual effort with automated that is fast , reliable and easy-to-use.
+Our solution aims to replace this manual effort with automation that is fast , reliable and easy-to-use.

 ## Key Features
  1. **Automated Data Extraction**:
  - Simply upload your document as a PDF or image to receive accurately extracted text in seconds, all while minimizing the errors commonly found in manual data entry.
- -  **Auto-Fill Digital Form**  using the extracted data for more accuratly and easily
+ -  **Auto-Fill Digital Form** smartly using the extracted data for more accuratly and easily
  - **Multi-Lingual Support**  - Our project is equipped to handle complex international character sets.
 It offers robust supoort for not only Latin-Based languages but also suports Non-Latin languages such as Chinese, Japanese, and Korean.
  2. **Data Verification**:
  - This feature acts as a crucial safety net to ensure the absolute accuracy of your data.